Aryaman22102002/Aryaman22102002.github.io/projects.md

 <b style="font-size:30px"> Rapidly Exploring Random Trees (RRT) Algorithm </b>
 </center>
 <br>
 Implemented the Rapidly Exploring Random Trees (RRT) Algorithm from scratch using Object-Oriented Programming (OOPs) in Python.
 Created a simulation to visualize the working of the algorithm using Matplotlib.
-Also, made some of the parameters dynamic, such as having random start and goal positions each time, and taking the number of obstacles as input from the user within a specific range.
+Made some of the parameters dynamic, such as having random start and goal positions each time, and taking the number of obstacles as input from the user within a specific range.
+Also, devised some parameters, such as the number of iterations required, the number of final waypoints needed, and the total distance traversed, to evaluate the performance of the algorithm.
 <br>
 <br>
 <div id="frozen-btn">